Check these tips on how to find time to work out consistently based on your personality type. Be inspired and start moving.

 Watch out for solutions that will cut your rest time significantly.

-Adults need an average of 8 hours quality sleep per night.
+Adults need an average of 8 hours of quality sleep per night.
 Just lying in bed awake doesn’t count.

 If taking classes is committing more time than you can afford, try to do some exercise at home.